University of Manchester Courses

 How to Select Your Courses from the Online Listings

-University of Manchester courses available to study abroad students are located on the Manchester website:
+University of Manchester courses available to study abroad students:

 - By choosing the subject in which you would like to take a course, you will be given a list of possible classes.
 Information will include: credits available, semester offered and a brief course description.

 - Please note that courses stating "Year-long spanning S1 & 2" can only be taken for the academic year.